 Once the Olive Sauna thoroughly worked its meditative magic we ducked into an adjacent shower zone for another rinse.
 If you like long showers, you’ll want to linger here.
 We stood under a raindrop shower head where warm water was not its only gift.
 Lavish scents of mango and eucalyptus also rained down.
 The freshness was exhilarating.
 We wondered how to bring such an aromatic treasure into our home.

 Next, we thought a seat in one of the Spa Tower’s relaxation rooms was due.
-The cozy Fire Lounge bestowed more dreamlike views, but we let the hypnotic dance of fireplace flames hold our gaze until sleep took over.
+The cozy Fire Lounge revealed more dreamlike views, but we let the dancing fireplace flames hold our gaze until nodding off.

 Our fire-induced nap was brief.
 The promise of a gourmet lunch buffet was a persistent alarm clock.
 Funny how delectable cuisine tends to do that.
-We went back to our rooms to change even though Preidlhof allows guests to enjoy a casual lunch in their spa robes.
+We went back to our room to change even though Preidlhof allows guests to enjoy a casual lunch in their spa robes if they wish.

 Claudia Köllemann, Preidlhof’s Spa Director, suggested their Welch precious stone massage for two.
 We didn’t have previous experience with a stone massage so took her recommendation.